Are Women More Easily Deceived?

 You are the devil’s gateway… you are she who persuaded him whom the devil was not valiant enough to attack.
 You destroyed so easily God’s image, man.
 On account of your desert — that is, death — even the Son of God had to die.

-In other words, ladies, you killed humanity and you killed Jesus.
-Nice one.
-I hope you’re happy.
+In other words, ladies, you killed humanity.
+And Jesus.

 Blaming and shaming women is an ancient and disgraceful pastime.
 One of the verses shamers like to quote is this one: